jbarratt/serialized.net/_posts/2010-09-01-why-using-packages-makes-sense-in-a-configuration-management-world.markdown

 No matter what, it's an extra step.

+[@AshBerlin](http://twitter.com/AshBerlin/status/22743329014) points out that, in the case that you're managing some upstream software, that this is a cost you have to take on for every version they release, not just a 1 time cost.

-There is no question that it's 'easier' to do a `make install` than to build a package and get that installed.
+There is no question that it's 'easier' to do a `make install` than to build a package (every time the software is updated) and get that installed.

 So here's why that's worth putting up with.